CHAPTER ONE

 She wanted to confirm who he was without being cheeky.
 “What happened to you?”

 He contemplated the question.
 “Well,” he began, then he didn’t know what to say.
-I was harassed by priests, he thought.
+I was harassed by priests.
 That’s what happened.
-Hounded by a cop, harried by crows, and passed through the mirror of my future into a post-industrial wasteland.
+Hounded by cops, delayed by crows, and passed through the mirror of my future into a post-industrial wasteland.
 “Car accident,” he heard himself say.

 “It looks like you put your head through a window.”